 This should be taken simply for an example.
 It is necessary to set the carburetor while checking the operating conditions of the engine and discoloration of spark plugs.
-Normally, carburetor setting is made by means of the main jet, jet needle clip position (including one with 0.5 difference), pilot jet and pilot air screw.
-If the result of setting is still unsatisfactory, it is advisable to change the diameter of the straight portion the jet needle.
+Normally, carburetor setting is made by means of the main jet, needle clip position, pilot jet and pilot air screw.
+If the result of setting is still unsatisfactory, it is advisable to change the sizes of the jet needle.